oinamclintonsingh/Manipuri-traditional-instruments/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgements

-- Special thanks to the cultural experts and musicians who provided valuable insights and recordings of the instruments.
-- Inspired by the rich cultural heritage of Manipur.

 ## Contact

-For any inquiries, please contact us at [your-email@example.com].
+For any inquiries, please contact us at [oinamclinton.co@gmail.com].

----

-Feel free to customize this README.md file to better suit your project's needs.
-Happy coding!